 1. Preparing for the New Year

-In a market where the demand for certain skillsets remains fierce, ensuring you are adequately resourced often means allowing plenty of time to complete the recruitment and onboarding process so that you have the expertise you need, when you need it.
-Amid the end-of-year festivities, it’s important to still be looking ahead and staying focussed on hiring to ensure you have the people necessary to meet project deadlines and start the new year off with a bang.
-While your competitors are partying, you can be hiring, onboarding and training the new team members that are going to give your organisation an edge in 2021.
+In a market where the demand for certain skillsets remains fierce, ensuring you are adequately resourced often means allowing plenty of time to complete the recruitment and onboarding process so that you have the expertise you need when you need it.
+Amid the end-of-year festivities, it’s important to look ahead and stay focussed on hiring to ensure you have the people necessary to meet project deadlines and start the new year off with a bang.
+While your competitors are partying, you can be hiring, onboarding and training the new team members that are going to give your organisation an edge in 2022.

 2. Getting in Ahead of the Competition